 Once upon a time, people primarily relied upon cash and paper checks to pay for goods and services.
 They drove to banks to move money in and out of their accounts.
 But thanks to the rapid evolution of payment technology, making purchases and moving funds with a thumbprint or a click of a button is the new normal.

-While successful strategies in the consumer-to-business (C2B) world won’t always translate to the business-to-business (B2B) space, it is becoming increasingly clear that businesses on both sides of a B2B transaction can benefit from some of the payment innovation we’re already familiar with in C2B.
+While successful strategies in the consumer-to-business (C2B) world won’t always translate to the business-to-business (B2B) space, it’s becoming increasingly clear that businesses on both sides of a B2B transaction can benefit from some of the payment innovation we’re already familiar with in C2B.

 People Want A Faster, Simpler Purchasing Process

 Buyers are well-adjusted in the ePayments world.
-They’re leveraging EFT payments (Electronic Funds Transfers) with direct deposit and auto draft for subscription services, paying their friends digitally with P2P (Peer to Peer) mobile apps like Venmo and PayPal, and adopting the concept of an entire eWallet at a steadily increasing rate.
-According to a recent World Pay survey, 46% of global buyers will transition from credit cards and cash to eWallet by 2021.
+They’re leveraging EFT (Electronic Funds Transfer) payments with direct deposit and auto draft for subscription services, paying their friends digitally with P2P (Peer to Peer) mobile apps like Venmo and PayPal, and adopting the concept of an entire eWallet at a steadily increasing rate.

 Thanks to this new prevalence of ePayments in the consumer world, we are seeing increased interest and even demand for this same experience in the B2B world.